-Here in the Unity in the Community Youth Group we explored the legacy of MLK and were inspired to start a creative project, a project designed to create a new space in Ireland for young people between the ages of 16-25 to find their voice as leaders and to explore the inequalities of poverty in the context of their own lives.
+Here in the Unity in the Community Youth Group we explored the legacy of MLK and were inspired to start a creative project, a project designed to create a new space in Ireland for young people under 25 to find their voice as leaders and to explore the inequalities of poverty in the context of their own lives.

 The 4th of April, 2018 marks the 50th anniversary of MLKs passing and although he is most famous for his work fighting for civil rights he was also an anti-poverty activist.
 Through this creative writing process we want our community members to find strength in sharing their experiences, finding their individual and collective voice with the ultimate aim of empowering participants and inspiring others to keep fighting to stop poverty.